jeffcarlsn/datasciencecoursera/CodeBook.md

 * Replacing activity numbers with activity labels
 * Subsetting the dataframe to only those measures that are either means or standard deviations
 * Creating aggregated means of measurements for each subject and activity
-* Writing final data to CSV
+* Writing final data to text file

 ### Reading and manipulating "train and "test" data